svx/k8-traefik/docs/tutorial.md

 ### Configure A Service Account

-In the next step you will create a dedicated [*Service* account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ "Link to Kubernetes docs about service accounts") for Traefik.
+In the next step you will create a dedicated [*ServiceAccount*](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ "Link to Kubernetes docs about service accounts") for Traefik.

-Create a file called `00-account.yml`, with the following [`ServiceAccount`](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/service-account-v1/#ServiceAccount "Link to ServiceAccount API docs") content:
+Create a file called `00-account.yml`, with the following [*ServiceAccount*](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/service-account-v1/#ServiceAccount "Link to ServiceAccount API docs") content:

 ```yaml title="00-account.yml"
 apiVersion: v1